18F/handbook/_pages/getting-started/equipment.md

 **Encrypt all portable media that will connect to any TTS system.** You can apply FileVault encryption to removable USB drives and external hard drives by right-clicking the drive on your desktop and clicking **Encrypt**.
 You must choose a strong password you can remember, as your drive will require the password to mount and retrieve data once encrypted.

+### Bring Your Own Device (BYOD)

+GSA has implemented a BYOD policy that allows users to connect their non-GSA procured devices, which have been previously approved by IT security, to GSA resources in a native fashion, utilizing the GSA network.
+Please note, only approved smartphones and tablets can be connected to the GSA network.
+Personal laptops cannot be connected directly to the GSA network at any GSA facility.
+For more information, please reference Section 4.2 of the [IT Security Procedural Guide](https://www.gsa.gov/cdnstatic/Securing_Mobile_Devices_and_Applications_%5BCIO_IT_Security_12-67_Rev_4%5D_01-26-2018.pdf#page=11).

+For users who work on a FISMA system that wish to use their personal laptop/computer (at a non-GSA facility), the assigned ISSO/ISSM for the application must accept the associated risk(s), obtain approval from the Authorizing Official, and document the use of the personally owned computer within the System Security Plan (SSP).

+For users who do not work directly on a FISMA system who wish to use their personal machine (at a non-GSA facility), approval will be granted on a case-by-case basis by GSA IT-Security.
+Post your questions in the [AskIT Chatter Page](https://gsa.my.salesforce.com/_ui/core/chatter/groups/GroupProfilePage?g=0F9300000001I35) for guidance. **Controlled Unclassified Information (CUI) can never be stored on a personal machine and the best approach is to utilize the Government Furnised Equipment (GFE) to the maximum extent possible.**

+For additional sofware needs, please visit [this page](https://handbook.tts.gsa.gov/software/).

 ### Loaners

 You can [request a loaner PC through the IT Service Desk](https://gsa.servicenowservices.com/sp/?id=sc_cat_item&sys_id=403e07527897a400ce3ddff91a649427&sysparm_category=2318125b7cec0100a6e757fe35f45f9f).